Jonathan D. Moreno: Academic work

-His most recent books are Everybody Wants to Go to Heaven but Nobody Wants to Die: Bioethics and the Transformation of Healthcare in America, co-authored with former Penn president Amy Gutmann, and The Brain in Context: A Pragmatic Guide to Neuroscience, written with neuroscientist Jay Schulkin.
-The former book was translated into Korean and published by Humanitas Publishing Co. in 2021, and the latter was translated into Japanese and published by Newton Press in 2021.
+His most recent book is Absolutely Essential: Bioethics and the Rules-Based International Order, published by MIT Press in 2024.
+Everybody Wants to Go to Heaven but Nobody Wants to Die: Bioethics and the Transformation of Healthcare in America, co-authored with former Penn president Amy Gutmann, was published in 2019.
+In 2020, The Brain in Context: A Pragmatic Guide to Neuroscience, co-authored with neuroscientist Jay Schulkin, was published.
+Everybody Wants to Go To Heaven but Nobody Wants to Die was translated into Korean and published by Humanitas Publishing Co. in 2021, and The Brain in Context was translated into Japanese and published by Newton Press in 2021.

+Moreno's book, Undue Risk: Secret State Experiments on Humans, was published in 1999 by W.H.
+Freeman Publishers and nominated for the Los Angeles Times Book Prize and the Virginia Literary Award.
+In Undue Risk, Moreno presented the first comprehensive history of the use of human subjects in atomic, biological, and chemical warfare experiments from World War II to the 21st Century, from the courtrooms of Nuremberg to the battlefields of the Gulf War.
+The Body Politic: The Battle Over Science in America was published by Bellevue Literary Press in 2011 and was included in the Best Books of 2011 by Kirkus Reviews.
+The Body Politic received a starred Kirkus Review and discussed the intersection of science and politics in American history and modern American life, in which he coined the term "biopolitics" to designate the unique role science and scientific progress play in the contemporary political battleground.
+Mind Wars: Brain Science and the Military in the 21st Century was published by Bellevue Literary Press in 2012, having been revised and updated from Mind Wars: Brain Research and National Defense (2006).
+In Mind Wars, Moreno covered the history of technology and neuroscience developed for military applications and their ethical dilemmas, and the implications of modern science and technology on national security.

-Currently he is an investigator on a $1.1 million Minerva Research Initiative project on artificial intelligence and warfighters, and senior consultant to a six-year, 10 million-euro project on cold war medical science on both sides of the iron curtain, funded by the European Research Council.
+He was an investigator on a $1.1 million Minerva Research Initiative project on artificial intelligence and warfighters from 2019-2023, and senior consultant to a six-year, 10 million-euro project on Cold War medical science on both sides of the Iron Curtain, funded by the European Research Council.
 He has written on the bioethical implications of the pandemic and the Russian invasion of Ukraine for the rules-based international order.